Early Intervention

 Common signs early intervention helps with

-- Unusual reactions to sound, touch, light, or change
+- Strong reactions to sound, touch, movement, food, or changes in routine

-- A diagnosed condition that benefits from early support
+- A diagnosed condition that may benefit from additional support

-- A family history that warrants closer monitoring
+- A family history that suggests closer monitoring may be helpful

 What to expect when you reach out